NeutroniumCore/Neutronium/Documentation/Content/FAQ.md

     </i:Interaction.Behaviors>
 ```

-This behaviour creates a frameless window and takes care of expected drag-and-drop behaviour.
+This behavior creates a frameless window and takes care of expected drag-and-drop behavior.

 See [Codegravity](https://github.com/NeutroniumCore/codegravity) project for a full example of frameless Neutronium Window.